Emmanuel Rivera Player Props: Diamondbacks vs. Brewers

 - Rivera has nine doubles, a home run and six walks while batting .313.

-- In 13 games this season (34.2%), Rivera has picked up an RBI, and in four of those games (10.5%) he had two or more.
+- Rivera has driven in a run in 13 games this year (34.2%), including four games with more than one RBI (10.5%).
 He has also driven in three or more of his team's runs in one contest.

-- He has scored a run in 18 games this year, with multiple runs five times.
+- He has scored in 18 of 38 games this season, and more than once 5 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.